borgbase/vorta.borgbase.com/usage/index.md

 Vorta is also open source and everyone can contribute to improve the app or look at the source code.
 Together with Borg, which is also open source, this creates a strong chain of trust.
 By using Vorta, you can benefit from Borg's strengths and have the convenience of a graphical user interface at the same time.

-If you are new to Vorta and Borg Backup, be sure to start with [this video](https://www.youtube.com/watch?v=asZX2YbTaNE) by Sun Knudsen.
-He gives a high level overview Borg's concepts and then walks through doing backups with Vorta step-by-step.
+If you are new to Vorta and Borg Backup, be sure to start with [this video](https://www.youtube.com/watch?v=asZX2YbTaNE) by Sun Knudsen or [this step-by-step tutorial](https://ostechnix.com/vorta-graphical-frontend-for-borgbackup/) by Karthick from OSTechNix.
+They both give a high level overview of Borg's concepts and then walk you through the actual setup process.

 ## Connecting to a backup repository